 Day 1 UK - Reykjavik

 Titan’s VIP door-to-door travel service collects you from home, for your flight to Reykjavik.
-On arrival, what better way to start your adventure in Iceland than a wonderful visit to the Blue Lagoon to immerse yourself in the mineral rich geothermal waters.
+On arrival, what better way to start your adventure in Iceland than a wonderful visit to the Blue Lagoon to immerse yourself in the mineral rich geothermal waters?
 Complimentary towels, lockers, shower products and hairdryers are provided at the Blue Lagoon.
-Feeling refreshed, we transfer to Reykjavik and the well-located Radisson Blu Saga Hotel (4-star).
+Feeling refreshed, we transfer to Reykjavik and our hotel.

 Day 3 Akureyri - Húsavík - Tjörnes - Ásbyrgi